michaelhdavies/challenge-7/Develop/README.md

   ## Tests

   Run the program to make sure it works and verify the output file.
-If problems arise, check dependencies and file structure, and then run the program again.
+If problems arise, check dependencies and file structure, and then run the program again. index.js handles all the inquirer form logic, generateMarkdown.js handles the README formatting and file writing.

   Walkthrough Video: [Click Here](https://drive.google.com/file/d/129QSl5hUpP10SKyS2Qpi9IN7BtiFxQnE/view?usp=sharing)